longview/SonyMDRemote/Readme.md

 ## Use
 To connect, select a COM port from the selector, then click Get Info to start everything for playback/edit mode.

+Only checked rows will be written, when reading track data unnamed tracks are automatically marked for writing.
+You can tab around the view to quickly enter track titles.

+Push the Write button to perform a write, it is best to pause or stop playback before doing this to avoid any issues.
+After a write you can click Get Info again to reload the data from the MD.
+The TOC will be dirty after a write, when satisfied hit the Eject button to make the MD commit the TOC and actually update the disc.

+You can double click the leftmost part of a row to tell the MD to play a specific track.
+The currently playing track is highlighted.

 The textbox below logs the received data and debug info.

-You can double click the leftmost part of a row to tell the MD to play a specific track.
-The currently playing track is bolded.

 Release builds limits the log scrollback to around 200-400 lines to avoid ballooning memory usage.
 Debug builds have effectively unlimited scrollback, and generate log output files.
 Debug builds also add a "Clear" button to the log.

-## Basic Command Sequence
-Commands to the MD start with 0x7E, length, and some fixed parameters.
-Termination is 0xFF, and the length includes headers and termination.

-Commands from the MD follow the same format, but start with 0x6F.

 ## Features implemented:
 * Most MD-PC responses are decoded
 * Reading disc name, track numbers etc. is supported
+* Keeps track of track lengths
 * Basic playback commands
-* Write of both disc and track titles
+* Write of both disc and track titles - far better than the original Sony program
+* TOC dirty indication
+* Mouse nav-keys for forward/back (only in the main form area)

 ## Planned:
 * Check of maximum track name length - seems to be like 1700 chars per track though so not too important